Sunday, March 29, 2026

 Besides his unmatched record of 18 majors, he was the longest and most accurate player on the tour into his 40's.

-Give the Golden Bear in his prime today's equipment and he'd be driving the ball to the spot of his choosing the same as he did during his career - except it would be 400 yards away.
+Give today's equipment to the Golden Bear in his prime (1960’s, 1970’s) and he'd be driving the ball to the spot of his choosing the same as he did during his career - except it would be 400 yards away.

 But Mr. W is obviously one of the best, and he was without dispute a transformative figure.